Mctripp10/clustering-iris-flower-data/README.md

-# clustering-iris-flower-data
+# Clustering Iris Flower Data

-Michael Tripp,
+Program that utilizes unsupervised learning clustering algorithms (agglomerative clustering and DBSCAN) to analyze and build identification models for the iris flower dataset.

-5/1/2023
+Contained in the Code folder is `clustering_alg.py`, the program containing my code for both agglomerative clustering and DBSCAN.
+There is also a document `results_discussion.pdf` providing discussion and analysis of the algorithms implemented in this program.

-Utilizes various unsupervised learning clustering algorithms (Agglomerative Clustering and DBSCAN) to analyze and build models for the iris flower dataset.
+## How to use

-Contained in the Code folder is clustering_alg.py, the program containing my code for both agglomerative clustering and DBSCAN.
-There is also a document results_discussion.pdf providing discussion and analysis of the algorithms implemented in this program.
+- Fork the repository, or download the files, unzip, and open in your code editor.

-**How to use:**
+- Scroll down to my main program and enter the file name path for the data in the space provided.
+In the Data folder, you can find the data files I used for this project: `iris.names` (file containing info on how data is set up) and `iris.data` (actual data to be clustered).

-Simply scroll down to my main program and enter the file name path for the data in the space provided.
-In the Data folder, you can find the data files I used for this project: iris.names (file containing info on how data is set up) and iris.data (actual data to be clustered).
-Further down, there is a PARAMETERS section, where you can change the parameters for both algorithms.
+- Further down, there is a PARAMETERS section, where you can change the parameters for both algorithms.
 Note that since the data is 4D, we specify two of the four features to plot in order to visualize the data, which can be adjusted in the PARAMETERS section as well.

-**Implementation:**
+## Implementation

 I'll note that I took two different approaches when coding these two algorithms in how I stored the data, so I'll explain them here